seanj06/Burgers-R-Us-P5/TESTING.md

 ![no-console-errors](docs/manual%20testing%20js/checkout-clear-console.png)

-#### **Cart.js**
+#### **Update and Remove Functionality**

 ![cart-js1](docs/manual%20testing%20js/cart-js1.png)
 ![cart-js2](docs/manual%20testing%20js/cart-js2.png)
 ![cart-js3](docs/manual%20testing%20js/cart-js3.png)

-This javascript code was for for the remove and update buttons on the cart page and the incremement and decrement quantity buttons on the quantity selector.
+This javascript code was for for the remove and update buttons on the cart and products page and the incremement and decrement quantity buttons on the quantity selector.
 To test this code I added items to the cart, navigated to the cart page, removed an item from the cart and updated the quantity of items in the cart to ensure functionality.
 As expected it all functioned correctly and all manual tests passed.

 Updated cart item